Skip to main content

 Rocks DB

-To setup a node with rocksDB, you need to install the corresponding library and related dependencies.
+To set up a node with rocksDB, you need to install the corresponding library and related dependencies.

 Install dependencies